Cincidial/zig_zag/README.md

 # Zig Zag

-Zig Zag is a 2D scroller with rougelike and bullet-hell style concepts.
+Zig Zag is a 2D scroller with rougelike and bullet-spray style concepts.

 - Each level is
   - Multiple enemy waves